Blinken touts deeper US engagement amid concerns over 'aggressive' China - ExBulletin

 “Be clear: the goal of defending the rules-based order is not to keep a country on the ground.
 Rather, it is about protecting the right of all countries to choose their own path, free from coercion or intimidation. “

-China claims almost all of the South China Sea as its own, despite some overlapping claims with other coastal states and an international tribunal ruling that its broad claim has no legal basis.
+China claims almost all of the South China Sea as its own, despite some overlapping claims with other coastal states and an international tribunal that has ruled that China’s vast claim has no legal basis.

-Beijing has dismissed the US position as interference from an outside power that could threaten the stability of Asia.
+Beijing rejected the US position as interference from an outside power that could threaten the stability of Asia.
+China’s Foreign Ministry made no immediate comment on Blinken’s remarks.

-Responding to Blinken’s remarks, Chinese Foreign Ministry spokesman Wang Wenbin told a daily briefing in the Chinese capital that the United States should promote cooperation in the region, instead of ” to draw ideological lines ”.

-Blinken makes his first visit to South East Asia since President Joe Biden took office in January, a trip to solidify relations after a period of uncertainty over U.S. engagement in Asia under Donald Trump’s administration.
+Blinkenis is making his first visit to Southeast Asia since President Joe Biden took office in January, a trip to solidify relations after a period of uncertainty over the United States’ engagement in Asia under the administration of Donald Trump.

 “BETTER INFRASTRUCTURE”

-Despite tensions in the South China Sea, Beijing’s influence has grown in recent years as it further encourages investment in infrastructure and integrated trade relations in the Asia-Pacific region, in the perceived absence of ‘an American economic strategy for the region.
+Despite tensions in the South China Sea, Beijing’s influence has grown in recent years as it further encourages investment in infrastructure and integrated trade links in the Asia-Pacific region, in the perceived absence of an American economic strategy for the region.

-Blinken said the United States would strengthen ties with allies such as Japan, South Korea, Thailand and the Philippines and strengthen defense and intelligence capabilities with Indo-Pacific partners, while also defending an Internet open and secure.
+Blinkens said the United States would strengthen ties with allies such as Japan, South Korea, Thailand and the Philippines and strengthen defense and intelligence capabilities with Indo-Pacific partners, as well as defend a Open and secure internet.

-He stressed, however, that this was not a contest between a region centered on the United States or China.
+He stressed, however, that this was not a conflict between a region centered on the United States or China.

 He also said Washington was determined to put pressure on the military junta in Myanmar to end the violence, release detainees and return to inclusive democracy.

-The administration has yet to clarify what exactly Biden is envisaged economic framework will result.
-In 2017, the Trump administration moved away from a US-inspired multinational Pacific trade deal.
+The administration has not yet clarified what exactly the economic framework envisioned by Biden entails.
+The Trump administration withdrew from a US-inspired multinational Pacific trade deal in 2017.

 Blinken, who will also be visiting Malaysia and Thailand this week, said the United States will work to strengthen supply chains and close infrastructure gaps in the region, ports and roads. electrical networks and the Internet.

-In another blow to China, he said the United States was hearing growing concerns in the Indo-Pacific about the opaque and corrupt processes of foreign companies importing their own labor, draining natural resources, and polluted the environment.
+In another visit to China, he said the United States is hearing growing concerns in the Indo-Pacific about the opaque and corrupt processes of foreign companies importing their own labor, draining natural resources, and polluted the environment.

 “The Indo-Pacific countries want a better kind of infrastructure,” he said.